iandersonalmeida/Book-Purchasing-System/README.md

 Thus, I obtain configuration information from the application database as well as some environment information, respectively.

+### Part 3: Remembering some concepts...

+The Book Service microservice is a Spring Boot application and has some classes that perform specific tasks.
+The first class to be addressed is the Book class.
+This class is used to perform the mapping between java objects and relational database tables.
+To do this, the first JPA notation placed is @Entity; this annotation defines the class as an entity, or it becomes a JPA entity.
+The second annotation is @Table; this annotation represents a table with a primary key that uniquely identifies each record in the table and that is associated with the table in the database; two more JPA annotations have been added which specify the ID and column in the database table, @Id and @Column, respectively. @Id represents the primary key; @Column indicates the column mapped to a property.

+The BookRepository interface was created with an implementation class called BookRepositoryImpl.
+The class was annotated with @Repository and indicates that the interface becomes a repository; so Spring can create and inject the bean from the class.
+The repository manages a domain class and entity ID type.
+This management capability is provided by the CrudRepository interface.
+CrudRepository is a generic interface for performing CRUD operations on a repository.
+The domain class and ID are respectively the Book class and the Integer type.

+The BookService class has been annotated with @Service.
+All classes annotated with @Controller, @Repository and @Service are beans in Spring.
+When the @Service bean is created, the container injects dependencies, that is, the @Service bean works with other beans or objects like @Repository, for example.
+BookService has a dependency on BookRepository; once the bean is created, BookRepository is injected by the container into the BookService.
+The BookRepository dependency was injected into the BookService class using the @Autowired annotation.

 ## Project Status
 The project is currently under development.